nytud/emtsv/README.md

 ## Modules

 Modules are defined in `config.py`.
-The current toolchain consists of the following modules (See [the topology of the current toolchain](docs/emtsv_modules.pdf) for an overview) which can be called by their names (or using their shorthand names in brackets):
+The current toolchain consists of the following modules which can be called by their names (or using their shorthand names in brackets):

 - `emToken` (`tok`): Tokenizer
 - `emMorph` (`morph`): Morphological analyser together with emLem lemmatiser